Happy Days (1941 film)

 Happy Days (French: Les jours heureux) is a 1941 French comedy film directed by Jean de Marguenat and starring Pierre Richard-Willm, François Périer and Juliette Faber.
-It is based on a play of the same name by Claude-André Puget.
+It is based on the 1938 play of the same name by Claude-André Puget.
 It was remade as an Italian film Happy Days the following year.
 The film's sets were designed by the art director Roland Quignon.

+Synopsis

+A group of five friends and relatives go to the country for a holiday.
+Marianne wishes Olivier to be more interested in her.
+Their romantic entanglements lead only to confusion, until the unexpected arrival of an aviator solves everything.